-The most common types of roof collars are made of of either plastic, lead or galvanized steel.
-Plastic pipe collars, especially in the Alabama heat tend to dry rot and break-down prematurely.
-Plastic pipe collars are the cheapest for the roofer (weather he passes the savings to the homeowner is uncertain), thus are the most common collar used around pipe penetrations on shingle roofs.
+The most common types of roof collars are made of either plastic, lead, or galvanized steel.
+Plastic pipe collars, especially in the Alabama heat tend to dry rot and break down prematurely.
+Plastic pipe collars are the cheapest for the roofer (whether he passes the savings to the homeowner is uncertain), thus are the most common collar used around pipe penetrations on shingle roofs.
 A properly installed plastic pipe collar can last 10-15 years.
 However, since plastic is the cheapest material for a pipe collar, they tend to attract less than reputable roofers, which means workmanship is usually sub-standard causing the pipe collar to never reach its optimal lifespan.

 Lead pipe collars, if properly installed, are always a good choice.
 Lead is a durable yet pliable material in roof applications, hence the long-term use of lead pipe collars.
 But squirrels love to eat lead, and the state of Alabama has a lot of squirrels.
 When squirrels chew on the lead, it comprises the pipe collar creating leaks inside the house.
 Of course, if you don’t have squirrels that every climb on your roof, a lead pipe collar can be a good choice.

 Leaks around pipes collars often go undetected.
-The roof leak is usually never a major one but it does allow rain water to enter the attic space.
+The roof leak is usually never a major one but it does allow rainwater to enter the attic space.
 If the attic is properly insulated, the insulation will absorb the water, completely drying before the next rain.
-This cycle will go on-and-on until the the plywood decking surrounding the pipe collar completely rots.
+This cycle will go on and on until the plywood decking surrounding the pipe collar rots.
 However, these small leaks work like compound interest, if you leave it alone long enough, the monetary value will be huge.